mesosphere/playa-mesos/README.md

 ( cd vagrant/demo && vagrant up --provision )
 ```
 This will take some time!
 Your demo VM is now building and installing Mesos
-from source.
-This will take approximately 30 minutes on a 2013 generation
+from source on top of a clean Ubuntu 12.04 image.
+This will take approximately
-MacBook Pro.
-If prompted for a bridge network interface, choose an interface
+30 minutes on a 2013 generation MacBook Pro.
+If prompted for a bridge network
-with a DHCP server available.
-Bridging makes it easier to access ports
+interface, choose an interface with a DHCP server available.
+Bridging makes it
-allocated by Mesos, however if you would prefer, you can disable bridging in
+easier to access ports allocated by Mesos, however if you would prefer, you can
-the Vagrantfile.
+disable bridging in the Vagrantfile.

 5. Connect to the Mesos Web UI: [http://localhost:5050](http://localhost:5050)